Law School Application Timeline For College Students

 Consider an internship related to law, or a clerical position at a law firm.

-June is the ideal time to take the LSAT.
+Summer is the ideal time to take the LSAT, if you are ready.
 Take it if you feel prepared and if you feel like you are at peak performance.
 Take it intending to take it only once.
 Do not take it as a practice run.

 Be sure to take some time off during the summer to refresh yourself before you begin your hectic senior year.